10. Representing Marginal Valuation#

 10.2.
 Discrete time#

-where there are \(n\) components of \(X,\) \(Y\) is scalar, and \(W\) is \(k\) dimensional.
-Recall the variational processes studied previously:
+with \(n\) components of \(X,\) \(Y\) a scalar, and \(W\) is \(k\) dimensional.
+We also want to study the associated variational processes

 We use stochastic impulse responses to provide an “asset pricing” representation of partial derivatives of a value function with respect to one of the components of \(X_0\).
 Consider a value function that satisfies: